Boston arts museum bans 2 visitors for offensive language

 BOSTON – Boston's Museum of Fine Arts has banned two visitors and vowed to change protocols for guards after minority middle school students said they were subjected to racism by staff and patrons during a field trip last week.

 Principal Arturo Forrest told The Boston Globe one museum staff member told students "no food, no drink, and no watermelon."
-He heard reports of museum security following his students while leaving white students alone.
+He said he also heard reports of museum security guards following his students while leaving white students alone.

-Museum officials said Friday the staff member recalled saying "no food, no drink and no water bottles."
+Museum officials said that the staff member recalled saying "no food, no drink and no water bottles" and there was no way to definitively confirm or deny what was said or heard in the galleries.
 They also said guards were coming on and off breaks and that's why students may have felt followed.

-Museum officials apologized to students at the Helen Y. Davis Leadership Academy.
+Museum officials apologized to students at the Helen Y. Davis Leadership Academy in Boston's Dorchester neighborhood

-Officials said they banned the two visitors for "offensive and inappropriate language."
+"These young people left the Museum feeling disrespected, harassed and targeted because of the color of their skin, and that is unacceptable," museum director Matthew Teitelbaum said in a written statement Friday.

+The museum said its investigation of the incident involved re-creating the group's entire three-hour visit through security footage and speaking with dozens of people who interacted with them.